The Arc of Fort Bend County: SNEAK Calendar (Special Needs Events and Activities)

 Texans Football Ability Day Camp: A free, interactive camp for kids 6-18 that includes skill development, use of equipment, prizes and games.
 Possible appearances by players, cheerleaders or mascot.Water Activities

-Hearts of Sailing Program: Teaches sailing to special needs therapy as a form of recreational therapy.
+Sailing Angels: Teaches sailing to special needs children as a form of recreational therapy.

 Briar Club Special Olympics Swim Team: